jharwell/sierra/docs/src/tutorials/project/project.rst

      ``--batch-criteria`` and ``--scenario`` cmdline arguments.
 This directory is optional.

-   - ``models/`` - Theoretical models that you want to run against empirical data from experimental runs (presumably to compare predictions with).
-This directory is optional.
-See :doc:`models` for documentation.

    - ``cmdline.py`` - Specifies cmdline extensions specific to the
      plugin/project.
 This file is required, because all projects have to define the ``--controller`` and ``--scenario`` arguments used by SIERRA.
 See